 There are king salmon in rivers we fish on the Road Trip as well.
 Rivers Yelcho, Futaleufu, Palena, Rosselot, Cisnes, Manihuales, Ñirehuao and others have salmon at different times during the season.
 Although Road Trips are usually in pursuit of trout and Patagonia scenery, there is the option to extend the experience with fishing for salmon, even if just briefly.

-We can also take you to fish for kings in the Rio Vodudahue south of Hornopiren, a river that has been getting a lot of attention of late.
-It can take a day to get there and another day back by road and boat, but we would fly there by helicopter and camp.
+We can also take you to fish for kings in the Rio Vodudahue (a.k.a.
+Chrome River) south of Hornopiren, a river that has been getting a lot of attention of late.
+It can take a day to get there and another day back by road and boat, but we would fly there by helicopter and either camp or stay in cabins.
 Splitting the cost among 4 fishermen and getting 2 days of fishing for the round trip, this could be an interesting option when conditions are good in the Vodudahue.
-If a chopper ride is not in the budget don't worry; fishermen that have fished them both, always return to the Petrohue.
+If a chopper ride is not in the budget don't worry; fishermen that have fished them both, prefer the Petrohue.

 Everyone has their favorite, and we have seen a large variety of flies eaten by black mouths, but you'd better be prepared when you fish a guitar minnow in the zone.
 This fly was introduced to us by our frequent fisher friends from Maine who tie it for striped bass.
 It looks like a bait fish but we've caught jurel in salt water that took it for a squid, and big browns pounce on it, too, maybe taking it for a salmon fry.